 Breasts come in all sorts of shapes and sizes.
 Like the rest of your body, your breasts will age.
 They will become less perky and full and sag in time.
-Sagging breasts tend to be flatter on top and tend to be much heavier on the base.
+Sagging breasts tend to be flatter on top and much heavier on the base.

 A girl’s breasts will continue to grow for a number of years and will usually stop approximately 2 years after she has her first period.

-It is not uncommon however, for a woman’s breasts to continue to change in shape, size and form over time.
-Weight gain, weight loss, hormonal changes, pregnancy and breastfeeding are some of the many contributing factors.
+It is not uncommon, however, for a woman’s breasts to continue to change in shape, size and form over time.
+Weight gain, weight loss, hormonal changes, pregnancy and breastfeeding are some of the many contributing factors for change.

 Throughout our lifetime our breasts will continue to change, both in size and in shape.